g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 After the green environment becomes the new live version, the development team starts preparing the next update in the now-inactive blue environment.
 This cycle continues, with updates being deployed to the green environment, tested, and then switched over to become the new live version.

 ## Other types of deployment strategies
 In software development and deployment, various strategies are used to manage updates, releases, and maintenance of applications.
-Let's explore the different types of deployment, and provide examples where necessary:
+Let's explore the different types of deployment and provide examples where necessary:

 ### Canary Deployment
 Canary deployment involves rolling out updates to a small subset of users before making them available to the entire user base.
 This allows for early feedback and the detection of issues before widespread deployment.